davidtchiu/davidtchiu.github.io/teaching/cs240/proj2.sprints/index.md

 #### Grading

 ```
 I will assign each of you a grade (from 0 to 3) after each sprint.
+Though I take it into consideration,
-Your grade is
-dependent on your project manager's rating, and your commit history.
-I will be doing
+Your sprint grade is not just based on your project manager's rating.
+I base your grade on your commit
-code reviews to ensure that you're making substantive commits each sprint.
+history also, and I will be doing code reviews to ensure that you're making substantive commits each
+sprint.
 ```